kennylajara/api-spacex-backend/README.md

 > No need to derive any fancy match for distances (...)

 ```
-Several good practices are ignored for the sake of simplicity.
+Some practices like avoing hardcoding credentials or adding unit tests are ignored for the sake of simplicity.
 ```

 # The Problem: